Rep2Text: Decoding Full Text from a Single LLM Token Representation: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved significant progress on a wide array of tasks.
-Despite their impressive performance, these models are often regarded as ``black boxes," limiting our understanding of their internal working mechanisms.
-Consequently, a growing body of research aims to decode the information encoded within LLMs.
-These approaches vary widely, from training linear probes~\cite{zou2023representation,gurneelanguage} or sparse autoencoders (SAEs)~\cite{shu2025survey} to interpret specific features, to mapping internal representations directly to the vocabulary space through methods like Logit Lens~\cite{nostalgebraist2020logitlens} and Tuned Lens~\cite{belrose2023eliciting}.
-In this work, we focus on a distinct but related challenge: \emph{representation decoding}, which aims to decode the internal representations of language models back into the full, original text.
+Large language models (LLMs) have achieved significant progress across a wide array of tasks.
+Despite their impressive performance, these models are often regarded as ``black boxes'', limiting our understanding of their internal mechanisms.
+Consequently, a growing body of research has sought to decode the information encoded in LLMs.
+These approaches vary widely, ranging from training linear probes~\citep{zou2023representation,gurneelanguage} or sparse autoencoders (SAEs)~\citep{shu2025survey} to interpret specific features, to mapping internal representations directly to the vocabulary space through methods like Logit Lens~\citep{nostalgebraist2020logitlens} and Tuned Lens~\citep{belrose2023eliciting}.
+In this work, we focus on a distinct but related challenge: \emph{representation decoding}, which aims to reconstruct the full original text from the internal representations of language models.

-Existing work on decoding model activations into text can be grouped into two major categories.
-The first category studies representation inversion from a safety perspective.
-They focus on inverting input tokens using both sentence and token embeddings~\cite{devlin2019bert, li2023sentence, morris2023text, huang2024transferable, dong2025depth}.
-The second line of research studies representation inversion from an interpretability perspective.
-These work interpret activations using in-context information, such as template-based prompts or original input, through either patching~\citep{chen2024selfie, ghandeharioun2024patchscopes} or guided sampling~\citep{luo2025inversescope, huang2024inversionview}.
-Although existing research has achieved preliminary results in representation inversion, significant challenges remain.
-First, most existing work investigates how information can be recovered from a sequence of token representations.
-In contrast, our interest is in decoding full text from \emph{the last-token representation} from LLMs.
-Second, while existing work can recover text, it often does not answer the question of what information is encoded within a single last-token representation.

-To address these challenges, we attempt to answer the following research question: {\ul{To what extent can we invert the information from the last-token representation of an input sequence?}} Our overall goal is to explore single-token, activation-based input inversion.
-This is particularly challenging because the last-token representation is optimized for next-token prediction and can be regarded as an information bottleneck.
-Through quantitatively comparing the inverted text with the original input text, we aim to provide an understanding of what knowledge is preserved and encoded in the last-token representation of LLMs.
+Building on this perspective, we ask: {\ul{To what extent can we recover the information contained in the last-token representation of an input sequence?}} Our overall goal is to explore single-token, activation-based input inversion.
+This is particularly challenging because the last-token representation is optimized for next-token prediction and can therefore be viewed as an information bottleneck.
+Through quantitatively comparing the inverted text with the original input, we aim to provide insight into what knowledge is preserved and encoded in the last-token representation of LLMs.